 The annual reports located in the Community Relations Commission Pamphlets, Reports, and Publications, 1963-1993 series of the collection provide an interesting window into the work of the Community Relations Commission and into different points of Baltimore’s history.

 For example, the Baltimore Community Relations Commission 1968 Annual Report discusses the events in Baltimore City after the assassination of Dr. Martin Luther King, Jr. in a section titled, “The Rebellion.”
-Two short excerpts from the Annual Report can be read here:
+A short excerpt from the 1968 Annual Report can be read here:

-“The most significant event of 1968 for the City of Baltimore was the four-day rebellion which came in the aftermath of the assassination of Dr. Martin Luther King.
-For years, this community had assumed that the type of rebellion experienced by other communities could not occur here.”
+“The most significant event of 1968 for the City of Baltimore was the four-day rebellion which came in the aftermath of the assassination of Dr. Martin Luther King.”

 (Baltimore Community Relations Commission 1968 Annual Report, p.
 1, Baltimore City Office of Civil Rights Records, Special Collections & Archives, University of Baltimore).